Welton St Mary’s Church Of England Primary Academy

 A big thank you to all of the children who have donated a book to the school library in celebration of their birthday.
 These will bring much pleasure to those who read them and give a lasting memory of the children’s time at Welton St. Mary’s Primary Academy.

-A big thank you to all the children who brought in books, in celebration of their birthdays.
-The books that we receive are acknowledged by a book plate with the child’s name.
-All the books add to the range in our school library, enabling our children to access a varied genre, and leave a lasting legacy to future children.
+The books that we receive are acknowledged by a book plate with the child’s name. and are added to the range in our school library, enabling our children to access a varied genre, and leave a lasting legacy to future children.

 Later this term, the children in Years 2 and Years 6 will be taking their statutory National Curriculum tests.
 Thank you to the parents who attended the workshops to gain more information about the tests the children will be taking.
 The parental feedback has been very positive as to how they can support their children further on the run up to these tests.